 The City watchdog has published a policy statement on the guarantee which is included in the pension freedoms being introduced by the Government.

 As part of the changes - which mean people aged 55 or over will be able to withdraw their savings - free, impartial guidance will be made available so savers are aware of their options.

-The FCA has now published standards for the bodies responsible for delivering the guidance guarantee along with a fees consultation paper which sets out plans to pay for the guarantee.
+The FCA has now published standards for the bodies responsible for delivering the guidance guarantee along with a fees consultation paper which sets out plans to levy fees to pay for the guarantee.

-Following consultation, the proportion of levy for financial advisers has been cut to 12 per cent from around 30 per cent while small firms earning below an annual income of £100,000 will not pay at all.
+Following consultation the proportion of levy for financial advisers has been cut to 12 per cent from around 30 per cent while small firms below a fee threshold of £100,000 will not pay at all.

-Robin Keyte of Somerset-based Keyte Chartered Financial Planners, said: “The guidance guarantee is important and it has to be paid for somehow.
+Robin Keyte of Taunton-based Keyte Chartered Financial Planners, said: “The guidance guarantee I think is important and it has to be paid for somehow.

-“Given that the guidance will probably lead to people seeing financial advisers, it is fair enough we bear some of the costs, and if the cost has been reduced that’s all good news.”
+“Given that the guidance will probably lead to people seeing financial advisers it is fair enough we bear some of the costs, and it the cost has been reduced that’s all good news.”